Goat Cheese Alfredo Sauce #glutenfree

 Dietary Issues & Food Choices

 One of the challenging things about digestion problems and inflammation is figuring out what you can and can not eat.
 Keeping track of how my body reacts to certain foods helps narrow down bad actors.
 I often find myself asking whether it is the food itself or is it because it isn’t organic?
 Are trace pesticides disrupting my gut microbiome?
 It has been quite a journey and I have found that I can actually eat certain foods that used to give me problems, like tomatoes, if they are organic.
 We’ve even converted to all organic spices.

 Also, we try to avoid trace glyphosate in our food, so we look for non-GMO foods as well.
 It’s a shame because the GMO technology is pretty incredible, but the use of glyphosate (the active ingredient in Round-Up) kills most bacteria and could be disrupting our gut microbiome as well.
-Outside of Celiac disease, I wouldn’t be surprised if most people having a reaction to gluten is a result of the glyphosate sprayed on wheat before harvesting.
+Outside of Celiac disease, I wouldn’t be surprised if most people having a reaction to gluten/wheat is somehow connected to the glyphosate sprayed on wheat before harvesting.

 We’ve also removed xanthan gum from our diet because it seemed to disrupt that delicate balance in gut bacteria.
-Anyway, the list goes on… and the cleaner, the less processed, the fewer ingredients, the better.
+Anyway, the list goes on… and the cleaner, the less processed, the fewer ingredients, the better for me.

 Once we get passed all the dietary restrictions, we can have a little fun in the kitchen.
 I’m constantly trying to recreate comfort foods that are “clean” or “free from”.
 Like I said, we started with the goat cheese Alfredo sauce and made a delicious pasta dish with organic sundries tomatoes, spinach, asparagus, and gluten-free organic non-GMO corn/quinoa pasta.
 And it was delicious!